DryTooling/DryTooling.jl/docs/src/Learning/TransportPhenomena/001-advection-1d.md

 Since our goal is the introduction to the computational aspects only, we skip a detailed numerical analyses showing that centered in space schemes are not suitable for the computation of space derivatives applied to advection equation since they exhibit an *unconditionally unstable* behavior.
-This is quite understandable from a physical standpoint because *information* is travelling along the velocity field, and *information* in front of the traveling wave cannot have any *knowledge* on the prior shape of the wave.
+The origin of unstability of some of these is is quite understandable from a physical standpoint. *Information* is travelling along the velocity field, and any *information* in front of the traveling wave cannot have any *knowledge* on the prior shape of the wave.
 That is why so-called *upwind* schemes are suitable for numerical computation of advection.
 In such family of schemes, the *information* coming from the origin of the advecting flow is used to evaluate the upcoming wave position, *i.e.* for ``c>0`` the solution at ``x`` is computed from the solution at ``x-\Delta{}x``, thus the reason why it is called upwind, here ``\Delta{}x`` is a *finite* variation over coordinate ``x``.
 It can be shown through a Taylor series expansion truncated at first order that

 ```math
 \dfrac{\partial{}u}{\partial{}x}\approx